Wednesday, September 07, 2011

 "Psychopath Cinderella" - awesome.
 And here's something I wrote (link here) on the same subject for Bright Lights in March of 2010 when Film Forum screened LEAVE HER TO HEAVEN for a special week-long revival screening:

 Wilde's straight-edge kid brother gets killed first after he decides to hang around the lodge like a third wheel albatross on Ellen’s neck.
-The way Stahl frames this event in the peace and quiet of the lake makes a great ironic comment on the production code-approved craze for “discovering the great national parks” that was going on all over cinema in the late 1940s, early 1950s.
+The way Stahl frames this event, in the peace and quiet of the lake, makes a great ironic comment on the production code-approved craze for “discovering the great national parks” that was going on all over cinema in the late 1940s, early 1950s.
 I always root for Tierney in these scenes.
 I too know the frustration of having to run a cock-blocking gauntlet of resentfully undersexed friends and relatives every time you want to get your lover up to bed, or having to drag your urbane self out to buggy campsites to pacify your spouse’s yen for convention.

 Where I’m going with all this is to analyze the ultimately corrupting nature of post-1934 cinema’s phony morals; the “as long as you feel bad about it, it’s okay to kill” sort of compromise with the censors.
-You can see this in two roles played by Winona Ryder: HEATHERS, and Winona's refusal to 'enjoy' the killing of the evil jocks and janes nonetheless orchestrated by herself and Slater; and SEX AND DEATH 101 (which I decried in "Why Can't We All Just Morally Compromise - Bright Lights 4/10/08), where she only drugs them into a restful coma from which they awake at the happy ending.
-The censors are gone, they have been for years!
-Drop the shears, and stop being afraid to take a life or too -- it's just the moves!
-We need LEAVE HER TO HEAVEN-style sociopaths, by which I man girls with cajones enough kill those who would hobble and baby them with prefab beige rusticity.
-We had THELMA AND LOUISE but somehow the drippy third wave feminism of Sex and the City gourmet shopping swept over the fire like a flood of designer bottled water.
-These people need shocking; art can be the shock therapy to jolt them from their carbohydrate stupor.
-In this sense Ellen is an artist, a frustrated panther goddess trapped in the hell of some L.L.
-Bean adman’s pre-presentation nightmare.
-It’s just too bad she couldn’t take a few more of those little bastards out before the inevitable mauve ocean swallowed her.
+You can see this in two roles played by Winona Ryder: HEATHERS, with Winona's refusal to 'enjoy' the killing of the evil jocks and janes nonetheless orchestrated by herself and Slater; and SEX AND DEATH 101 (which I decried in "Why Can't We All Just Morally Compromise - Bright Lights 4/10/08), where she only drugs her sleazy would-be lovers into a restful coma from which they awake at the happy ending.
+We need more LEAVE HER TO HEAVEN-style sociopaths, by which I man girls with cajones enough kill those who would hobble and baby them with prefab beige rusticity, and critics with the cajones to applaud them, to see purveyors of mauve domesticity as just as deserving of death as cannibal rapists.
+We had THELMA AND LOUISE to inspire us in this way for awhile in the early 90s, but somehow the drippy third wave feminism of Sex and the City gourmet shopping swept over that fire like a flood of designer bottled water and soggy Stepford ash is all that remains.

-1 comments:
+3 comments:

 1. The original "Straw Dogs" is one of those films I've always wanted to see.